kane50613/github-as-a-blog/README.md

 ### Authentication Mechanism

 GitHub OAuth App was used for user authentication.
-Users can log in using their GitHub accounts and authorize the app to access their profiles and public repositories with minimal scopes (`read:user` and `public_repo`).
+Users can log in using their GitHub accounts with minimal scope required (`read:user`), ensuring privacy and security.

-The authentication process is straightforward: upon clicking the "Starts now" button, users are redirected to the GitHub OAuth page.
+The authentication process is straightforward: upon clicking the "Start blogging now" button, users are redirected to the GitHub OAuth page.
 Following authorization, GitHub redirects back to the app with a code, which is then exchanged for an access token.

 The token is securely stored in httpOnly cookies using [iron-session](https://www.npmjs.com/package/iron-session), which encrypts and signs the token with a secret key, ensuring its safety and preventing XSS attacks.